tilamit/SaasAppBackend/README.md

 3) To verify a new user created, refresh the web page

-4) To check created database in Sql Server, user this - use DbName (Auto generated database name) select * from Users; --(May not work in some cases)
+4) To check created database in Sql Server, use this - use DbName (Auto generated database name) select * from Users; --(May not work in some cases)